 3] Turn on Efficiency Mode

 To enable the Efficiency mode, select the program that you want to enable efficiency mode to make it use fewer resources and send it to the background.
 If the program or process supports the efficiency mode, you will see the Efficiency mode button.
 If not. it will be greyed out.
 Click on the Efficiency mode button to put the supported program in the efficiency mode.
 You will see a dialog box to confirm.
 Confirm it by clicking on the Turn on Efficiency mode button.
-If the Efficiency mode is enabled for a program or process, you will see green leaves icon beside it in the list on the Task manager.
+If the Efficiency mode is enabled for a program or process, you will see a green leaf icon next to it in the Task Manager list.

 4] See and Delete App History

 You can see the apps you’ve used and the amount of resources and network they have used on that particular user account from the time period the Task manager has started collecting the details.
 It will be accessible in the App history tab where you can view all of them and even delete the app usage history just by clicking on the Delete usage history button on the top.
-Generally, you will see the App usage history from the time you have updated to the new Task manager.
+Generally, you will see the App usage history from the time you have updated to the new Task Manager.
+Go here to see how to delete the apps usage history.

 5] Disable Startup apps

-There is not much of a change visible in the Startup apps in the new Task manager.
 You can see the list of apps available in the Startup folder and their status.
-You can just right-click on the program on the process and select Enable or Disable as you choose to enable or disable them.
-Alternatively, you can use the buttons on the top of the Task manager to carry out the same functions as the right-click context options.
-You can also see their file location, and their properties, search them online if you find them doubtful, etc.
+You can right-click the program in the process and select Enable or Disable to enable or disable it.
+Alternatively, you can use the buttons at the top of the Task Manager to carry out the same functions as the right-click context options.
+You can also see their file location and properties, and search them online if you find them doubtful, etc.

 Read: Task Manager is not responding, opening, or disabled by administrator